AbsaOSS/living-doc-generator/README.md

 The goal is to provide a straightforward view of all issues in a single table, making it easy to see the overall status and details of issues across repositories.

 - **Default Behavior**: By default, the action generates a single table that lists all issues from the defined repositories.
-- **Non-default Example**: Use available options to customize the output, such as grouping issues by milestone.
-  - `milestones-as-chapters: true` controls whether milestones are treated as chapters in the generated documentation.

 ---
 ## Contribution Guidelines